We are open! We offer face-to-face consultations at home visits or at the PSBs clinic. By appointment only.

 Kathy is a veterinarian who is absolutely passionate about natural health for animals and also about supporting the human-animal bond.
 Her areas of special interest are integrative/complementary/natural medicine and animal behaviour.

 She graduated from the University of Queensland in 1985 with an honours degree in Veterinary Science, so has been a Veterinary professional for over 35 years.
 Since then she has had a diverse career within the veterinary profession, including:

 Kathy has done extra study to become a certified veterinary acupuncturist in 1996 and gain her membership in Veterinary Behaviour in 1999.
 She completed a Masters degree in ruminant nutrition in 1995 and is part way through completing a psychology degree.
-Kathy was a founding member of the Integrated Vets Australia (IVA: vets interested in natural medicine) and is currently a member.
+Kathy was a founding member of Integrative Vets Australia (part of AVA for vets interested in natural medicine) and is currently a member.
 She is a past president of the group and served on the executive committee for seven years .
 She is also a current member of the Australian Veterinary Association (AVA), the Australian Veterinary Acupuncture Group (AVAG), and the Australian Veterinary Behaviour Interest Group (AVBIG).